roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/configuring-the-gateway.md

 <rk-img src="/assets/images/quick-start-guide/rak7246/default_ip.png" width="100%" figure-number  = "13" caption="Default LoRaServer IP Address"/>

-:::tip Note:
+:::tip 📝 NOTE:
-:pencil: Unlike the other RAK boards, the RAK7246G LPWAN Developer Gateway does not have a Built-in LoRa® Server.
+ Unlike the other RAK boards, the RAK7246G LPWAN Developer Gateway does not have a Built-in LoRa® Server.
 In this document, the IP Address of the Chirpstack is shown above.
 If you have another ChirpStack, you can fill its IP address here too.
 :::

 You can then open your Chirpstack webpage by using the link below as an example.
 Make sure to have the [**IP Address**] changed same with what you have input in the previous step.